-The flamboyant costumes, fabulous music, and Terence Stamp’s tender performance as a transsexual, contribute a lot to the joy of experiencing the campy Australian comedy, Adventures of Priscilla, Queen of the Desert.
+The flamboyant costumes, fabulous music, and Terence Stamp’s tender performance as a transsexual, contribute a lot to the joyous experience of the campy Australian comedy, Adventures of Priscilla, Queen of the Desert.

 The film is described by its director Stephan Elliott, who last year made the dreadful Frauds, as a “musical comedy and road movie with a difference,” which is a polite way of saying that its main characters are drag queens.